scottsf/daily-plan-for-after-bootcamp/README.md

 # A guidance for Coding Bootcamp grads

 Congratulations!
 You have completed the most intensive three months of program.
 It is time to begin mapping the next phase of your journey.
-Depends on the technical skills, experiences and maybe with some luck everyone finds a job in different amount of time.
-So do not compare yourself with others.
-Try to focus on your strength, improve your weakest area and find what makes you different from other candidates.
 Fortunately, this open-source project with the support of our community intent to help you to overcome your struggles and make you the strongest candidate for the potential employers.

 ## What is the purpose of this guidance?